 - 1. Clear the area of bystanders, especially small children, and remove foreign objects from the machine and the working area.

-- 2. Remove the tarpaulin if it was used for storage.

-- 3. Attach the tractor to the sprayer by following the procedure in Section 4.8.
+- 2. Attach the tractor to the sprayer by following the procedure in Section 4.8.

-- 4. Check
+- 3. Check

 - a.
-Tank for cracks.

-- b.
-Tank hold down hardware.

-- c.
 All hardware.
 Tighten as required.

-- d.
+- b.
 Tire pressure.

-- e.
+- c.
 All sprayer and hydraulic lines, fittings and connections.
 Tighten as required.

-- 5. Lubricate all grease fittings.
+- 4. Lubricate all grease fittings.

-- 6. Replace any defective parts.
+- 5. Replace any defective parts.

-- 7. Fill the tank with 20 gallons (75 liters) of clean water and run for 5 minutes in the wash cycle.
+- 6. Fill the tank with 20 gallons (75 liters) of clean water and run for 5 minutes in the wash cycle.
 Open and close all valves several times.
 Flush water through the booms.